 Department of Intelligence and Security Studies

-Coming in Fall 2021 – The Department of Intelligence and Security Studies will celebrate the opening of its new Intelligence Analysis and Operations Center.
+Coming in Fall 2021 – The Department of Intelligence and Security Studies will celebrate the opening of its new state-of-the-art Intelligence Analysis and Operations Center.
 Designed with reference to operations centers that are in existence at agencies like the Central Intelligence Agency and the National Security Agency, the Intelligence Analysis and Operations Center will be equipped with cutting-edge technology.
-This facility will simulate the day-to-day activities that take place within intelligence agencies, with activities that focus on intelligence collection, analysis and decision-making.
-Students in the Intelligence and Security Studies program will be able to use this resource as a physical space in which to experience first-hand the critical and timely functions of intelligence operations in a volatile and unpredictable world.
+This facility will simulate the day-to-day activities that take place within intelligence agencies, with activities that focus on intelligence collection, analysis, dissemination, and decision-making.
+Students in the Intelligence and Security Studies program will be authorized to use this resource as a physical space in which to experience first-hand the critical and timely functions of intelligence operations in a volatile and unpredictable world.

 - “Spies and the Virus” - CCU Intelligence and National Security Studies students Ana Maria Lankford and Derrick Storzieri collaborated with Professor Joseph Fitsanakis to write a peer-reviewed journal article on the COVID-19 pandemic and its impact on the U.S. Intelligence Community for Frontiers in Communication.
 Read more about this work at here.